 When pupils start at West Kirby School and College due regard is paid to the assessments completed pre-admission.
 These assessments allow the school to identify if a young person is suitable for admission (see Admissions Policy and Procedure).
-In addition to this assessments are completed by Clinical Services and Education staff in house and baseline assessments recorded in core subjects (see appendix (i) for a complete list of current assessments used).
+In addition to this assessments are completed by Clinical Services and Education staff in house and baseline assessments recorded in core subjects.
 This can lead to the identification of additional needs and forms the basis for the provision and input in place for individual pupils.